-My three daughters were as beautiful as they were good, and much loved by people throughout the isles of the West.
-Then one day, as they sat on the rocks on the edge of the sea, dipping their feet in the water, there arose a great beast from under the waves and swept them away beneath the ocean.
+My three daughters were as beautiful as they were kind, and much loved by people throughout the isles of the West.
+Then one day, as they sat on the rocks on the edge of the sea, dipping their feet in the water, a great beast arose from under the waves and swept them away beneath the ocean.

-The fishermen saw it, but none knew where they had gone or how to find them.
+The fishermen saw it happen, but nobody knew where they had gone or how to find them.
 The whole country wept, and we were still weeping at Christmastime.
-For that reason, I was much affronted when I looked out my window to see the local fellows planning shinny on my lawn!
+For that reason, I was shocked to look out my window and see the local fellows playing shinny on my lawn!

-I was angry but my heart softened in the presence of the lads.
+I was angry but my heart softened in the presence of the boys.
 They were good fellows who had just wanted some fun after a long spell of grief.
-Ian was one most gallant among them, and he stepped forward.
+Ian stepped forward.

-“Since we have done you wrong,” he said, “build us a ship, and we will go and seek your daughters.
-Let them be to windward, or to leeward, or under the four brown boundaries of the sea, we will find them before a year and a day goes by, and will carry them back to Grianaig.”
+“Since we have done you wrong sir, build us a ship, and we will go and seek your daughters.
+Let them be to windward, or to leeward, or under the four brown boundaries of the sea, we will find them before a year and a day goes by, and we will carry them back to Grianaig.”